-Posted by MIT Sloan Executive Education - 23 days ago
+Posted by MIT Sloan Executive Education - 1 month and 20 days ago

 In recognition of his “distinguished contributions to improving decision-making in complex systems—including corporate strategy and operations, energy policy, public health, environmental sustainability, and climate change"—MIT Sloan Professor John Sterman was elected as a 2017 Fellow of the American Association for the Advancement of Science (AAAS).
 Fellows are elected by their peers for their contributions to science and technology, scientific leadership, and extraordinary achievements across disciplines.